souffle-lang/souffle-lang.github.io/pages/docs/functors.md

     }
 }
 ```

+Note that the flag `-fopenmp` needs to be added for compiling the functor library in case OpenMPI is enabeled; it will cause unexpected crashes without the OpenMPI library.

 ## Syntax
 In the following, we define user-defined functor declarations more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).